Skip to main content

 In this case Puppeteer will try to authorize for the Youtube scope with the IP address of its own server.
 This doesn't make much sense at Apify platform because the IP can be any in the AWS range but locally it will connect directly from your computer.

-The advantage of this mode is of course that you don't need to do anything else than add your credentials to the input or env variables and run the actor.
+The advantage of this mode is of course that you don't need to do anything else than add your credentials to the input or env variables and run the Actor.
 This works nicely locally (if puppeteerProxy is set to 'local') where you usually connect to your Google account but if you run it on Apify platform or from foreign computer, Google will start complaining that you want to connect from unknown computer and/or IP address.
 It then requires your consent that it was really you who connected.
 Then it is important to let the default value of 'puppeteerProxy' so it will always connect from the same IP.
 Using this mode with two-factor login then doesn't make any sense at all.

-So unless you have a really strong need to use automatic mode, stick to the default 'user' mode as it takes just about few seconds to authorize and set everything up.
+So unless you have a really strong need to use automatic mode, stick to the default 'user' mode as it takes just about a few seconds to authorize and set everything up.

 Did this answer your question?